PrepMarquis/novela-hugo-starter/content/post/okusam-3-bin-lira-maas-alacagim.md

 A similar thing once presented itself.
 Let's call it "Turkish Dream" for similarity.

 It wasn't for anyone or everyone, latter was catered towards an established base of strivers: a so called middle class that obtained their status via education.
+You've got the internal migration surge at the 80's and beyond where the advent of the national university placement exam is.
+Acts as a "great equalizer" in a crowded country with limited resources to select the best version of middle class workers there is.
+Very similar to Chinese Gaoako and Indian JEE in that regard.
+Though a little bit different as ours is not entirely based on merit, can be on the exam day but not on the field itself.

 The new state didn't need a dream for everyone